GitMirroring/gnuboot/site/git.md

 In Git, for author name and email address, you do not have to use identifying data.
-You can use Libreboot Contributor and your email address could be specified as contributor@libreboot.org.
+You can use Libreboot Contributor and your email address could be specified as contributor@libreboot.srht.site.
 You are permitted to do this, if you wish to maintain privacy.
 We believe in privacy.
 If you choose to remain anonymous, we will honour this.